correa-rafael/chat-app/README.md

 ## Contributing

 Contributions to ChatApp are always welcome!
 Whether it's through opening a pull request, submitting an issue, or providing feedback, your contributions help enhance and improve the application for all users.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing for free usage, modification, and distribution of ChatApp.